1986

 - Love Roulette (Don Johnson/Mark Leonard) -Lenny Pickett and Earl

-Note: Parts of the sessions were filmed and shown in the special ‘The Heart Of Heart
+Note: Parts of the sessions were filmed and shown in the MTV-special ‘The Heart

 860529A 29th May: Dutch TV (VOO) ‘Countdown’, incl.